 Water Rates Frequently Asked Questions

-Did residential and commercial water rates go up?
+Are residential and commercial water rates increasing for 2015?

 Are wholesale water customer rates going up?